Fast track your treatment

 The aim of vasectomy reversal is to allow sperm to mix with your semen, making you fertile again.
-Book an appointment online today
+You can book an appointment for a vasectomy reversal with BMI online or by calling 0141 3005009.

 The aim of rejoining the tubes is to allow sperm to mix with your semen, making you fertile again.